 - Preheat oven to 375 degrees.
-Line a 9×9 inch square pan with parchment paper.
+Line a 9x9 inch square pan with parchment paper.

-- In a medium bowl, stir together 1/2 cup sugar, flour, baking powder salt and cinnamon.
+- In a medium bowl, stir together sugar, flour, baking powder, salt and cinnamon.
 Use a fork or pastry cutter to blend in the butter and egg.
 The dough will be crumbly.
 Pat half of the dough into the prepared pan in an even layer.

-- In another bowl, stir together the remaining 1/4 cup sugar and the cornstarch.
-Gently mix in the blueberries and lemon zest.
+- In another bowl, stir together the blueberry pie filling and lemon zest.

-- Sprinkle the blueberry mixture evenly over the crust.
+- Spread the blueberry filling evenly over the crust.
 Crumble the remaining dough evenly over the blueberry layer.